 If you'd like to see what this looks like in practice, take a look at the Bough & Burrow collection — every piece comes with its own material story.

-The next post goes into the repair side of things — copper wire, cracked ceramics, and why broken doesn't mean finished.
+The next post goes into the repair side of things — copper wire, molten metal, and why broken doesn't mean finished.
 Read it here.